A framework for diffuseness evaluation using a tight-frame microphone array configuration: Experimental verification

 \subsection{Results}

 The results are shown in Fig.~\ref{fig:exp_ratio}.
 The left panels correspond to the {\bs Afmt} array, and the right panels to the {\bs TF24} array.
 The upper panels show the diffuseness obtained using the intensity-energy (I/E) method, while the lower panels present the diffuseness $\Psi_{\mathrm{COM}}$ calculated from the eigenvalues of the covariance matrix constructed only from the velocity components of the FOA signals.

-It is evident that the results for the {\bs Afmt} array exhibit a larger deviation from $1-\eta$ in both low and high frequency ranges, and the overall trend appears distorted.
-In contrast, the {\bs TF24} array demonstrates a more linear relationship.
+In this simulation, the $\Psi_{\mathrm{AVE}}$ index obtained with the {\bs TF24} array exhibits an overall stable and approximately linear variation with respect to the mixing ratio.
+In contrast, the I/E-based results for the {\bs Afmt} array show relatively high diffuseness values above 4kHz, while the eigenvalue-based $\Psi_{\mathrm{COM}}$ for {\bs Afmt} displays a slightly biased behavior in the low-frequency range.
+Furthermore, for the {\bs TF24} array, the $\Psi_{\mathrm{COM}}$ index also deviates from a linear trend at 8kHz and 16~kHz under the present simulation conditions.

 The fact that the diffuseness does not reach exactly unity when $\eta=0$ (reverberation room only) and does not converge to zero when $\eta=1$ (anechoic room only) is attributed to both the non-ideal characteristics of the measured sound fields and the inevitable experimental errors, so the absolute values should be interpreted with appropriate caution.

 As a reference, Fig.~\ref{fig:exp_error} shows the maximum absolute difference between the calculated diffuseness and $1-\eta$ for each index.
 The overall trends are consistent with those in Fig.~\ref{fig:ratio_error}: the intensity-energy (I/E) indices generally yield slightly larger errors than the eigenvalue-based indices, and the {\bs Afmt} array exhibits larger deviations than the {\bs TF24} array.